Public Health in Portugal

 Information about residency program

 The Portuguese Public Health Residency (PHR) is regulated by a broader General Law on Medical Residencies.
-Under that general law, there is a specific law on the PHR, that specifies how the residency program should be.
+Under that general law, there is a specific law on the PHR, which specifies how the residency program should be.
 It is revised every 5 years.

 Duration of training